alantech/anycloud/docs/reference/cli-api.md

 ```
 $ anycloud help upgrade
-Deploys your repository to an existing app hosted in one of the Deploy Configs from anycloud.json
+Deploys your repository to an existing App hosted in one of the Deploy Configs from anycloud.json

 USAGE:
     anycloud upgrade [OPTIONS]